joserequenaidv/my-eoi/pysp/00-index/README.md

 ## To Consider
 The following are the icons included all along the UCCI:

-- :vhs: - Link to the recorded classes
 - :beginner: - Link to the notes of the official repository, written in Spanish :es:
 - :page_with_curl: - Link to information on Wikipedia
 - :orange_book: - Link to official documentation